Kubernetes lessons learned

 Minimize costs as much as possible.
 Make use of spot and reserved instances (if on AWS) to get the same compute at a significant discount.
 This is an easy win if you have a highly available setup or if your cluster doesn’t need to scale.

-Helm is a decent tool, but it has problems.
+Helm has problems.
 Templating YAML files with Go templates can be painful.
 There are only loosely enforced conventions for Helm charts.
-Sometimes a chart will simply not work.
+Sometimes a chart simply will not work.
 Helm also has no native backup or declarative format, requiring community solutions like helmfile.

 Although I’ve primarily used kops to manage Kubernetes clusters, these days I’d suggest starting with managed Kubernetes (such as GKE, DOKS, EKS, or AKS).
-Managed Kubernetes has its own issues and limitations, and it’s not always the turnkey solution its vendors promise, but it’s a good starting point.
+Managed Kubernetes has its own issues and limitations, and it’s not always simple, but it’s a good starting point.
 I’d still recommend setting up a cluster yourself, whether with k3s, microk8s, Rancher, OKD, kubeadm, or kops - it’s a valuable learning experience.

 Kubernetes changed the way I think about distributed systems, web operations, and software in general.
 It’s more capable than it seems - with custom resources and the Service Catalog, it can be used to do much more than orchestrate containers.
 The Kubernetes project itself is well-managed - it has special interest groups (SIGs) covering broad feature areas (like the ACM), detailed and useful changelogs, certification programs, and a thoughtful approach to features.

-All in all, I think Kubernetes is excellent software.
+All in all, I think Kubernetes is excellent.
 I learned a lot putting it into production.
 It fully delivered on its original promise and, years later, it’s made significant improvements.
-I’m glad to see the industry at large adopting it and I’d use it again without any doubts.
+I’m glad to see the industry at large adopting it and I’d use it again without a doubt.